jaxron/zigache/README.md

 # 📊 Benchmarks

-This benchmark uses a [Zipfian distribution](https://en.wikipedia.org/wiki/Zipf%27s_law) with a parameter of 1.0, run on an Intel® Core™ i7-8700 CPU, using commit `41e78a2` of this library.
+This benchmark uses a [Zipfian distribution](https://en.wikipedia.org/wiki/Zipf%27s_law), run on an Intel® Core™ i7-8700 CPU, using commit `7a12b1f` of this library.

 > [!NOTE]
-> Keep in mind that these results are not conclusive.
-Performance varies with workload and environment and some eviction policies may perform better for specific use cases.
-There are many flags to customize the benchmark so it's best to experiment with different parameters.
-For more details on the available flags, run `zig build -h`.
+> These results are not conclusive, as performance depends on workload and environment.
+These benchmarks are comparing eviction policies within this library, and not comparisons with other languages or libraries.
+You can customize the benchmarks using various flags.
+For details, run `zig build -h`.

 <details>
-<summary>Single Threaded</summary>
+<summary>Single Threaded (zipf 0.9, 10m keys)</summary>

 ## Benchmark Parameters